molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 1: PrepareFastQ
 #####Spike in the PhiX reads

-To see whether the pipeline ran correctly.
-The reads will be inserted in each sample.
-Later on (step 23) of the pipeline there will be a concordance check to see if the SNPs that are put in, will be found.
+The PhiX reads will be inserted in each sample to see whether the pipeline ran correctly.
+Later on (step 23 of the pipeline) there will be a concordance check to see if the SNPs that are put in, will be found back.

 ** Scriptname:** SpikePhiX

-**Input:** raw sequence file in the form of a gzipped fastq file
+**Input:** Raw sequence file in the form of a gzipped fastQ file

 **Output:** FastQ files (${filePrefix}_${lane}_${barcode}.fq.gz)*

 #####Check the Illumina encoding

 In this step the encoding of the FastQ files will be checked.
-Older (2012 and older) sequence data contains the old Phred+64 encoding (this is called Illumina 1.5 encoding), new sequence data is encoded in Illumina 1.8 or 1.9 (Phred+33).
-If the data is 1.5, it will be converted to 1.9 encoding
+Older (2012 and older) sequence data contains the old Phred+64 encoding (this is called Illumina 1.5 encoding).
+New sequence data is encoded in Illumina 1.8 or 1.9 (Phred+33).
+If the data is enoded with Illumina 1.5, it will be converted to the 1.9 encoding

 **Toolname:** seqTk
 **Scriptname:** CheckIlluminaEncoding
-**Input:** FastQ files (${filePrefix}_${lane}_${barcode}.fq.gz) **Output:** If necessary encoded.fq.gz
+**Input:** FastQ files (${filePrefix}_${lane}_${barcode}.fq.gz) **Output:** If conversion took place, encoded.fq.gz

 ```
 seqtk seq fastq_1.fq.gz -Q 64 -V > fastq_1.encoded.fq.gz